The Importance Of Clinical Trials

 An increasing number of Web sites are available where both physicians and patients can go to find out about clinical trials.
-Two examples of these Web sites are cancertrialshelp.org and clinicaltrials.gov.
+One example of these Web sites is clinicaltrials.gov.

 What additional advice do you have for cancer patients in regard to participating in clinical trials?